 Beer brewing at Ossett Brewery is a batch process rather than a continuous process, with a couple of days between batches.
 Based on the weight of yeast in a vessel, the brewery can calculate how much oxygen the yeast cells will need to grow.
 In this case, the mass flow controller supplies 857 liters of oxygen gas over a period of 20 minutes.
 The usage rate is now 50 litres per 6500 litre brew.

 Compared to the previous situation where an operator opened the valve of the gas cylinder manually, now the brewery can guarantee the quality of every brew in a consistent repeatable process.
 The controlled oxygen supply reduces over-oxygenising of the yeast.
 Ossett Brewery uses traditional top fermenting ale yeast.
 It no longer becomes fluffy and does no longer spill-out on top of the vessel.
 So waste is reduced, and there are no extra efforts and costs for cleaning-up.

 "This solution has improved the quality of each batch and furthermore reduced waste from manually overdosing oxygen plus the costs of additional cleaning and sampling time."

 The MASS-STREAM D-6300 series is perfectly suitable for the brewery industry because of the CTA (Constant Temperature Anemometry) technology inside.
 The inline thermal mass flow sensor based on this technology is less sensitive to contaminations and humidity, making it a robust solution for this type of application.
 This robustness is even emphasized by the compliance of the device with the IP65 ingress protection rating, which means that the device is dust-tight and protected against water jets.

-This mass flow controller solution is so successful that the brewery will add it to a second site that they are building.
+This mass flow controller solution is so successful that the brewery will add it to the fermentation process control of a second site that they are building.